ansible/galaxy_ng/docs/community/devstack.md

 Signed-off-by: First Last <email@domain>
 ```

-If you are working on a bug or feature not tracked in a jira ticket, its' fine to use "No-Issue" instead of "Issue: AAH-XXX".
+If you are working on a bug or feature not tracked in a jira ticket, it's fine to use "No-Issue" instead of "Issue: AAH-XXX".
 If you are working on a jira ticket, you will need to create a suitable changelog file in [CHANGES](https://github.com/ansible/galaxy_ng/tree/master/CHANGES) folder.